We chose here just because it looked nice, but in fact this was a restaurant run by the local beer manufacturer, whose history goes back to 1460.

 What I ate here was the Meissen sausage, which was very good.

-One of them seemed pickled overnight and it was delicious.
+One of them seemed to have been pickled overnight and it was delicious.

 My husband chose Schnitzel, which was a flat pork cutlet.